thunderbird-conversations/thunderbird-conversations/docs/Vendor.md

 The third party packages and their versions are listed in the top-level `package.json`.
-The packages are obtained by using `npm ci` run in the top-level directory, and then `build.sh` is used to copy the vendor files out of `node_modules/` sub-directories by build.sh.
+The packages are obtained by using `npm ci` run in the top-level directory, and then `scripts/build.sh` is used to copy the vendor files out of `node_modules/` sub-directories by build.sh.

 The original repositories and their relevant npmjs hosting locations are given